ga4gh/workflow-execution-service-schemas/README.md

 * ability to request a workflow run using CWL or WDL (and maybe future formats)
 * ability to parameterize that workflow using a JSON schema (ideally a future version would be in common between CWL and WDL)
 * ability to get information about running workflows, status, errors, output file locations, etc.
-* to search for workflows by arbitrary key/values

 Outstanding questions: